-Activities of Daily Living (ADLs): Basic tasks people need to do to function and interact such as bathing, grooming, dressing, toilet use, eating, and physical ambulation (Mlinac and Feng, 2016, Edemekong et al., 2022).
+Activities of Daily Living (ADLs): Basic tasks people need to do to function and interact such as bathing, grooming, dressing, toilet use, eating, and physical ambulation.
+(Mlinac and Feng, 2016, Edemekong et al., 2022)

-Instrumental Activities of Daily Living (IADLs): A higher cognitive and complex activity related to independent living such as shopping, transportation, meal preparation, housecleaning, managing finances, and managing medications (Mlinac and Feng, 2016, Edemekong et al., 2022).
+Instrumental Activities of Daily Living (IADLs): A higher cognitive and complex activity related to independent living such as shopping, transportation, meal preparation, housecleaning, managing finances and managing medications.
+(Mlinac and Feng, 2016, Edemekong et al., 2022)

-Medically Necessary: Health care services that are all of the following as determined by UnitedHealthcare or our designee:
+Medically Necessary: Health care services that are all of the following as determined by us or our designee:

-- In accordance with Generally Accepted Standards of Medical Practice; and - Clinically appropriate, in terms of type, frequency, extent, service site, and duration, and considered effective for the member's Sickness, Injury, Mental Illness, substance-related and addictive disorders, disease or its symptoms; and - Not mainly for the member's convenience or that of the member's doctor or other health care provider; and - Not more costly than an alternative drug, service(s), service site, or supply that is at least as likely to produce equivalent therapeutic or diagnostic results as to the diagnosis or treatment of your Sickness, Injury, disease or symptoms (Certificate of Coverage 2018)
+- In accordance with Generally Accepted Standards of Medical Practice. - Clinically appropriate, in terms of type, frequency, extent, service site and duration, and considered effective for your Sickness, Injury, Mental Illness, substance-related and addictive disorders, disease or its symptoms. - Not mainly for your convenience or that of your doctor or other health care provider. - Not more costly than an alternative drug, service(s), service site or supply that is at least as likely to produce equivalent therapeutic or diagnostic results as to the diagnosis or treatment of your Sickness, Injury, disease, or symptoms.
+(Certificate of Coverage 2018)